-National MI is pleased to bring you our 2nd issue of the Economic Market Snapshot.
+National MI is pleased to bring you our 3rd issue of the Economic Market Snapshot.

-JIM PIPPIN

-Product Development Director

-SUZETTE JORDAN

-Product Development Manager

-KARLA DIGRAZIA

-Editor

-SHEL TEJAMO

-Art Direction

-JOHN BURNS REAL ESTATE CONSULTING, LLC

-Real Estate Advisory

-In this Fall Issue, we continue to highlight key data pertaining to mortgage rate forecasts, U.S. employment growth rates, projections for existing home sales, and a myriad of forward looking charts, metrics, and unique graphics illustrating demographic changes related to the housing industry and economic climate, that you can act upon.
+A strong economic upswing this winter continues to fuel growth across the U.S. There are more positive indicators than negative indicators for both housing and the economy in 2018.
+In this issue we continue to highlight key data utilizing unique graphics and charts to reflect changes related to the housing industry and the economic climate that you can use.

-John Burns of John Burns Real Estate Consulting, LLC.
-Real Estate Advisory shares his perspective in this Fall Issue:
+John Burns of John Burns Real Estate Consulting, LLC shares his perspective in this Winter Issue:

+Continued positive indicators for both housing and the economy in 2018.
+Many gauges have accelerated to the strongest YOY gains since early in the recovery.
-- Rate Forecasts for the 10-Year Treasuries remain constant, which should call for slowing economic growth going forward and gradually drive premiums higher.

-- A slight increase in job growth over the previous estimate - 1.6% in 2017 vs. our Summer Issue projection of 1.5%.
+- Consumer sentiment toward home buying has become more positive. - We are calling for slowing economic growth going forward, which should gradually drive mortgage premiums higher. - A slight increase in job growth over the previous estimate - 1.6% in 2017 vs. our Fall Issue projection of 1.5%. - Current Market Conditions held steady, with 90% of markets still at normal or better. - The Burns Economic Performance Index indicates above average economic conditions. - The unemployment rate declined to 4.1% compared to 4.2% in our Fall Issue, still reflecting near the lowest level since 2000.
+The broader U6 which capture underemployed and discouraged workers continue its downward trend and is at the lowest level since 2007.

-- Existing home sales remain strong, running at a 5.4 million seasonally adjusted annual rate (SAAR).
-Current forecast for flat to declining existing home sales volumes now through 2020.
+- Maintaining 2016 gains, National FICO° Score distribution reflects a slow rebuilding of credit profiles.
+In 2017, 57% of consumers had FICO scores above 700, and 80% had FICO scores above 600. - High LTV lending remains strong 57% of loans had less than a 10% down payment. - Existing home sales remain strong, running at a 5.8 million seasonally adjusted annual rate (SAAR) and are forecasted to be flat or declining through 2020. - There is a very low supply of homes in most markets and the lowest months of supply nationally since 1982.
+Improved technology and more all-cash buyers have caused some of this supply decline. - New home sales are stronger than projected and the NAHB Housing Market Index has reached an 18-year high.

-- Current Market Conditions reflect an upgrade in several markets: 90% of markets are average or better. - The John Burns Economic Performance Index signals above average economic conditions, with a positive trend. - The unemployment rate declined to 4.2% compared to 4.4% in our Summer Issue, still reflecting near the lowest level since 2001. - National FICO® Score distribution reflects a slow rebuilding of credit profiles.
-In 2016, 56% of consumers had FICO scores above 700, and 79% had FICO scores above 600.
-Please refer to our Economic Market Snapshot webpage for a full graphical representation of this data and previous editions of this report: nationalmi.com/economic-market-snapshot
+Please refer to our Economic Market Snapshot webpage for a full graphical representation of this data and previous editions of this report:

+www.nationalmi.com/economic-market-snapshot

-We Base Our Mortgage Rate Forecast on Market Pricing for 10-Year Treasuries and Our View of the Mortgage Premium The future spread for mortgage rates over 10-year Treasuries should be ~50 basis points higher than the historical 170 basis point spread for 3 reasons: 1) Mortgage servicing compliance costs have risen ~25bps per year, 2) GSE mortgage fees have increased ~25bps per year, 3) Mortgage investing risk has increased as some liability shifts to mortgage owners, but has also decreased due to better documentation and an explicit government guarantee, so assume a negligible net effect.
+We Base Our Mortgage Rate Forecast on Market Pricing for 10-Year Treasuries and Our View of the Mortgage Premium

+The future spread for mortgage rates over 10-year Treasuries should be ~50 basis points higher than the historical 170 basis point spread for 3 reasons: 1) Mortgage servicing compliance costs have risen ~25bps per year, 2) GSE mortgage fees have increased ~25bps per year, 3) Mortgage investing risk has increased as some liability shifts to mortgage owners, but has also decreased due to better documentation and an explicit government guarantee, so assume a negligible net effect.
 We are calling for slowing economic growth going forward, which should gradually drive premiums higher.
 The spread can vary widely over time for other reasons.